-The “rules” for liability in a slip and fall accident vary based on the relationship between the parties and what the property owner/operator knew or did.
-In order to be liable, a property owner must generally have either caused the dangerous condition; known about it (or should have known about it) and failed to take reasonable action to correct it; or failed to issue a proper warning that the danger existed.
-Liability generally turns on whether the property owner acted “reasonably” under the circumstances.
-In order to answer this question, one must examine what steps the property owner took to keep the property safe, inspect the property, as well as all of the factors which caused the injured person to be on the property and in the area where the accident occurred.
+The “rules” for liability in a slip and fall accident vary based on the relationship between the parties and what the property owner/operator knew, and what they did or did not do.
+In order to be liable, a property owner must generally have either caused the dangerous condition, known about it (or should have known about it) and failed to take reasonable action to correct it, or failed to issue a proper warning that the danger existed.
+Liability generally turns on the type of property involved (commercial vs. residential), the relationship “status” of the injured person (business patron vs. social guest vs. trespasser), and whether the property owner acted “reasonably” under the circumstances.
+In order to answer these questions, one must examine what steps the property owner took to keep the property safe, inspect the property, as well as all of the factors which caused the injured person to be on the property and in the area where the accident occurred.
 The conduct of the injured person is also a significant factor which must be examined fully in order to determine the merits of the case.

 It is not enough that you slip and fall on someone else’s property.
 In order to bring a successful premises liability lawsuit against a property owner you must be able to show that they did something, or failed to do something, which was a cause of the accident.
-If the truth is that you were careless, or just simply fell, the injury will not be attributable to the property owner and they will not be liable for your injuries.
+If the truth is that you were careless, or just simply “fell” – meaning nothing about the property’s condition caused you to fall, the property owner will not be liable for your injuries.
 The slip and fall accident must have been caused by a dangerous condition on the property which the owner was responsible for causing you to encounter.

 Property owners and public entities are generally also required to warn people of known dangerous conditions, if they do not or cannot correct them immediately.
 For example, the public must be warned of areas under construction, and stores must place “caution” cones on freshly mopped or waxed floors.

-If you have been injured in a slip and fall accident on someone else’s property, you may be able to recover present and future medical bills, pain and suffering, lost wages, loss of earning capacity, and more.
+If you have been injured in a slip and fall accident on someone else’s property, you may be able to recover for any present and future medical bills, pain and suffering, lost wages, and loss of future earning capacity.
+Other damages may be available depending on the circumstances.
 Victims may be eligible to recover compensation to cover all medical bills relating to the fall.
 You may also be able to recover damages for “pain and suffering.”
 There are no clear rules as to how much one may be awarded, but the severity of the injury and the amount of one’s economic losses (medical bills, lost wages, etc.) are factors a jury or insurance company may consider.
 If you missed work as a result of your injuries, you may be able to recover the value of the wages you otherwise would have earned.
-If your injuries were severe enough that you are unable to return to your former line of employment, you may be able to recover damages for your lost earning capacity.
-A vocational rehabilitation specialist can be retained at your trial to help inform the jury of the true cost of your injuries.
-Contact the Slip and Fall Lawyers New Jersey residents have come to rely on right away.
+If your injuries were severe enough to prevent you from returning to your former line of employment, you may be able to recover damages for your lost earning capacity.
+A vocational rehabilitation specialist can be retained for use at your trial to help evaluate this part of your damages.
+For more information on your potential case, contact Davis & Brusca, LLC, and speak to one of the top Slip and Fall Lawyers New Jersey residents rely on right away.